matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 }
 ```

 Congratulations!
-Now we have a working circuit able to verify the merkle proof!
+Now we have a working circuit able to verify the Merkle proof!

 ```rust
 // main.zn